Uniswap/redux-multicall/README.md

 # MultiCall

-A library for fetching, batching, and caching chain state via the MultiCall contract.
+A React + Redux library for fetching, batching, and caching chain state via the MultiCall contract.

 ## Setup